 Log into the RTA Web App

-Click the “Vehicles” link in the left sidebar
+Click the “Admin > Integrations” link in the left sidebar, then select “RTA Inspect”

 After hitting save, the vehicles you have selected will begin to be created in RTA Inspect.

 That’s it!
-If you refresh the page after some time, you should start to see some vehicle's integration status change from “SYNC_PENDING” to “SYNCED”.
+If you refresh the page after some time, you should see the list of your linked vehicles.

 You have exceeded your license limit in RTA Inspect.
 In RTA Inspect, you are only allowed a certain number of licensed vehicles, so syncing vehicles over the limit will result in failures.
 No fret!
-You can simply “Unsync” a vehicle by checking its box and clicking the “Unsync to RTA Inspect” button.
-Once that is done, a license should be freed up, and you can try to sync again!
+You can simply “Unlink” a vehicle by checking its box within the “Unlink” button.
+Once that is done, a license should be freed up, and you can try to link again!

 Duplicate VIN numbers on vehicles that were manually added to RTA Inspect.
-When syncing over, if you have preexisting vehicles in RTA Inspect, RTA tries to match vehicles based on VINs.
-If RTA Inspect has 2 vehicles with the same VIN, the integration will fail to sync because simply, we don’t know which RTA Inspect vehicle that RTA vehicle maps to!
+When linking over, if you have preexisting vehicles in RTA Inspect, RTA tries to match vehicles based on VINs.
+If RTA Inspect has 2 vehicles with the same VIN, the integration will fail to link because simply, we don’t know which RTA Inspect vehicle that RTA vehicle maps to!

 Issues found from RTA Inspect will be automatically added to the Driver Reports module in the vehicle’s home facility that they were reported on, and update the vehicle odometers accordingly.
 As status changes are made (for example, the issue is assigned to a work order in RTA), the integration will call back to RTA Inspect and update its status accordingly (such as “In Progress”).
 That’s it!
 Nothing else you need to do, except do your work and let RTA and RTA Inspect handle the rest!